mossrocket/Aurora/README.md

 If the upstream is unreachable, the app falls back to sample data and shows a "Sample data" badge on the dashboard so you know you're not looking at live values.

-### Why NOAA rather than BOM?

-Earlier versions used the Australian Bureau of Meteorology Space Weather Services API.
-BOM's feed returns the **Australian regional K index** (locally called Kaus), not the global planetary Kp — they're related but different measurements, and Kaus typically runs 1–2 points below planetary Kp.
-Since Aurora Health's health-correlation content is based on planetary-Kp literature, NOAA is the correct source regardless of where the user is.
-NOAA also requires no API key, which removes an entire class of key-leak and rotation concerns.

-The legacy `api/sws/*` handlers remain in the repo for reference but are no longer called.

 ## Tech stack

 - **React 18** + **Vite 5** — fast dev and build